 Seeking a long-term natural healing path, Sneha enrolled in the Hormonal Balance Yoga Program, guided by a certified yoga therapist.
 The therapy focused on balancing the endocrine system, improving pelvic circulation, and reducing stress, which is key for managing PCOS and menstrual disorders.

-Yoga Practice and Techniques:
+Yoga Practice and Techniques For Menstrual Disorders:

 Initial Phase (Weeks 1–4):